 Early Development to WW2

-Military use of Magilligan (the town land of Lower Doaghs) started with the construction of the Martello Tower (NI Sites and Monuments Record) between 1812 and 1817 to protect the mouth of the River Foyle against French invasion; as was the paranoia of the time.
+Military use of Magilligan (the townland of Lower Doaghs) started with the construction of the Martello Tower (NI Sites and Monuments Record) between 1812 and 1817 to protect the mouth of the River Foyle against French invasion; as was the paranoia of the time.
 While the tower appears on a circa 1830 OS map of the area, any further sign of encampment does not.
-The boundary denoted on the 1830 map confirms the extent of the ordnance ground, and two ordnance stones are also marked on the map – one of which remains and has been relocated to outside the the Point Bar (image right), along with a later War Department (WD) boundary stone.
+The boundary denoted on the 1830 map confirms the extent of the ordnance ground, and two ordnance stones are also marked on the map – one of which remains and has been relocated to outside the Point Bar (image right), along with a later War Department (WD) boundary stone.

 By 1915, the Infantry Musketry Camp at Magilligan had developed and included a large range of permanent huts, accommodating 480 Other Ranks (OR) and 6 Officers.
-This was downgraded in 1918 when six of the accommodation huts were removed and transferred to the admiralty, and the bed spaces reduced to 300; as reflected on the amended 1915 plans.
+This was downgraded in 1918 when six of the accommodation huts were removed and transferred to the admiralty, and the bed spaces were reduced to 300; as reflected on the amended 1915 plans.

 Following WW1, Magilligan Camp underwent development – the corrugated iron barrack blocks being replaced with brick.
-I am searching for plans for maps from this development, but after seeing 1923 referenced somewhere (I am still searching for the reference), the date seems to fit with the style of building.
-The layout of camp also appears to mirror that of the hutted camp.
-Here are a number of images of the the new (old) barrack blocks:
+I am searching for plans for maps from this development, but after seeing 1923 referenced somewhere (I am still searching for the reference), the date seems to fit with the style of the building.
+The layout of the camp also appears to mirror that of the hutted camp.
+Here are a number of images of the new (old) barrack blocks: